gulssumm/football_prediction/README.md

 # GUIDE FOR THIS PROJECT
-## GIT CLONE THIS REPOSITORY
+## NEEDS & NOTES
+- Clone this repository to your local computer
+- Username: admin
-- git clone
+- Password: 123
-- open "login_screen.py" and run
+- Open "login_screen.py" and run
+- If you have an url error, you should change the url path in the code

 ## USER INTERFACE